llarco/euler/README.md

-# euler
+# Project Euler
-My solutions to Euler Project problems
+My solutions to [Project Euler](https://projecteuler.net/) problems.
+I usually attempt to learn new programming languages by solving Project Euler problems, so you might see a variety of programming languages in this repo.